NikosGavalas/ntua-softeng/docs/Merged-Full.md

 - Storage of the passwords in the database is done after hashing them with 'salt' to prevent any leak (in case of database attack)
 - The server can run over TLS and a certificate can be provided.
+- While the server handles all requests asynchronously, by heavily utilizing the .NET `Tasks` namespace as well as the `async/await` operators, any and all important submissions to the database - such as the booking of an event and the transfer of credits - will be executed under a common software lock.
+This will ensure data coherency as long as no external factors alter the database, for example by another `Pleisure` instance running on the same MySql instance or by human interference.